zhangchl007/openshift-fluentd-to-kafka/README.md

 Openshift Fluentd Kafka customized images

-Since openshift 3.9 flunetd still install kafka plugin , I customized the images as the request from client
+Since Redhat don't put kafka plugin into OpenShift 3.9 fluentd ,I made the customized images as the request from client

 The directory structure
 ```